Water Science Forum Bursaries

 Please note that activities are not restricted to the examples above, so please feel able to submit an application for an alternative activity for consideration.
 Please note though, that any activity needs to contain a high proportion of water related chemical science which contributes to water sustainability (environment, economic, social) and have an identifiable practical application.

-Applicants have to be members of the Royal Society of Chemistry, and preferably members of the Water Science Forum.
-The funds are available to assist members at any point in their career.
+Applicants must be members of the Royal Society of Chemistry, and also should be members of the Water Science Forum.

 All requests for financial support are considered on their merits.
 Therefore, it is vital that the application form contains sufficient detail for the Bursaries Assessment Committee to make an informed assessment.
 Please note 25% of any award will be withheld pending satisfactory completion of a report or article for the Newsletter and/or presentation to a Committee Meeting.
 The committee members are Dr Helen Keenan, Mr Simon Gillespie and Dr Ian Barnabas.
 The applicant also needs to clearly identify how their work is likely to further the Water Science Forum’s aims and objectives.
 The committee's decision is final and no correspondence will be entered into.